shree-c/exchange/README.md

 * I am using redis db for fast transactions for matching orders

 ### Order punching interface
-* An http server to accepts request for order crud and trade streams.
+* A http server to accepts request for order crud and trade streams.
 * I have used FastAPI framework for http server

 ### Order matching engine